-Thanks to Yeoman Yarns, I now get to sell some of their beautiful yarns here from my ecommerce store too.
+Thanks to Yeoman Yarns and Sirdar, I now get to sell some of their beautiful yarns here from my ecommerce store too.
 I am also privileged to be able to offer a beginners entry machine from SilverReed, the LK150 mid-gauge machine, from the machines section of my store.
 I love the idea that I can offer more hand knitters the opportunity to explore the possibilies of machine knitting.
 Recently I have also started to offer some extra products that I feel are useful to the knitter.
 I have called these ‘Knitting Aids‘ and I hope to introduce more of these delightfully interesing and irresistible gadgets as time goes on.

 As I continue to design, write and publish my knitting patterns, and offer the best knitting products that I can source, I am always at the ready to answer any queries that you may have about my work.
 Please feel free to use the Contact Us form or email me at firstname.lastname@example.org.